dlwicksell/nodem/README.md

 access to their core database functionality.
 Nodem provides access to the basic global database handling operations, as well as providing the ability to invoke M language functions and procedures.
-It also supports full local symbol table management.
-Although designed for use with YottaDB and GT.M, Nodem aims to be API-compatible (while in 'strict' mode) with the Node.js database driver for [Caché][].
+It also supports full local symbol table management and manipulation.
+Although designed for use with YottaDB and GT.M, Nodem aims to be API-compatible (while in `strict` mode) with the Node.js database driver for [Caché][].

-All of Nodem's APIs support synchronous operation and accept arguments passed via a single JavaScript object (except for help, which takes no arguments or an argument string, and version, which takes no arguments), containing specific per-API properties, usually 'global' or 'local', and 'subscripts' or 'arguments'.
-The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position, are: 'version', 'data', 'get', 'set', 'kill', 'order', 'previous', 'nextNode', 'previousNode', 'increment', 'lock', 'unlock', 'function', and 'procedure'.
-In order to use the asynchronous versions of those APIs, you must pass a JavaScript function, taking two arguments - conventionally 'error' and 'result' - as the last argument to the API.
-When passing arguments to those APIs by-position, the first argument would be the global, local, or intrinsic special variable (only supported in the 'get' and 'set' APIs) string, and the next set of arguments would be each subscript (or function/procedure argument), separated as a different argument.
+All of Nodem's APIs support synchronous operation and accept arguments passed via a single JavaScript object (except for help, which takes no arguments or an argument string, and version, which takes no arguments), containing specific per-API properties, usually `global` or `local`, and `subscripts` or `arguments`.
+The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position (except version, which takes no arguments, and merge, which requires passing arguments via a JavaScript object), are: `version`, `data`, `get`, `set`, `kill`, `merge`, `order`, `previous`, `nextNode`, `previousNode`, `increment`, `lock`, `unlock`, `function`, and `procedure`.
+In order to use the asynchronous versions of those APIs, you must pass a JavaScript function, taking two arguments - conventionally `error` and `result` - as the last argument to the API.
+When passing arguments to those APIs by-position, the first argument would be the global (prefaced by `^`), local, or intrinsic special variable string (prefaced by `$` and only supported in the `get` and `set` APIs), and the next set of arguments would be each subscript (or function/procedure argument), separated as a different argument.
+In order to specify an intrinsic special variable (in the `get` or `set` API) when passing arguments inside of a JavaScript object, use the `local` property, and preface the name with a `$`.
+For the `set` API, the last non-function argument would be treated as the data to set into the node.
-In order to specify an intrinsic special variable (in the 'get' or 'set' API) when passing arguments inside of a JavaScript object, use the 'local' property, and preface the name with a '$'.
-For the 'set' API, the last non-function argument would be treated as the data to set into the node.
-Asynchronous support for the rest of the API ('open', 'close', 'configure', 'merge', 'globalDirectory', and 'localDirectory') is coming soon.
+Asynchronous support for the rest of the API (`open`, `close`, `configure`, `globalDirectory`, and `localDirectory`) is coming soon.

 Nodem uses the YottaDB and GT.M C Call-in interface.
 YottaDB has released a faster, low-level database access API, with version r1.20, called the SimpleAPI.
-Nodem uses YottaDB's SimpleAPI for the 'data', 'get', 'set', 'kill', 'order', 'previous', 'nextNode', 'previousNode', 'increment', 'lock', and 'unlock' APIs, when it is available, and falls back to the Call-in interface when it is not.
+Nodem uses YottaDB's SimpleAPI for the `data`, `get`, `set`, `kill`, `order`, `previous`, `nextNode`, `previousNode`, `increment`, `lock`, and `unlock` APIs, when it is available, and falls back to the Call-in interface when it is not.

 Nodem now supports the Worker Threads [API][worker-threads], for both synchronous and asynchronous calls.
 Since YottaDB and GT.M are single-threaded, opening and closing a connection to their database and runtime, should only be done once per process lifetime.
-Nodem's 'open' and 'close' APIs will only work when called from the main thread of the process.
-In order to work with the worker threads API, you should call the Nodem 'open' API in the main thread before creating any worker threads, and you should call the Nodem 'close' API in the main thread, after all the worker threads have exited.
+Nodem's `open` and `close` APIs will only work when called from the main thread of the process.
+In order to work with the worker threads API, you should call the Nodem `open` API in the main thread before creating any worker threads, and you should call the Nodem `close` API in the main thread, after all the worker threads have exited.
 You will still need to make sure that you require Nodem in each worker thread, as well as the main thread, in order to have access to the Nodem API in each thread.

-Nodem has a 'configure' API, which will allow worker threads to change some per-thread database configuration options.
+Nodem has a `configure` API, which will allow worker threads to change some per-thread database configuration options.
 It can be called from the worker threads, or the main thread, and will allow you to change per-thread configuration options as often as you like.
 There are four configuration options that are now set per-thread.
-They can be set in the 'open' API, by the main thread, before any other Nodem calls are made, or they can be set in the 'configure' API, anytime you like, in the main thread, or in the worker threads.
-Those configuration options are: 'charset', 'mode', 'autoRelink', and 'debug'.
+They can be set in the `open` API, by the main thread, before any other Nodem calls are made, or they can be set in the `configure` API, anytime you like, in the main thread, or in the worker threads.
+Those configuration options are: `charset`, `mode`, `autoRelink`, and `debug`.

 **NOTE:** The Nodem Developer API and User Guide [Wiki][] is in development.
 In the meantime, please refer to the Caché Node.js [API][BXJS] documentation for